-- 1. Complete the College application. - Complete the Nursing Advanced Placement Challenge Program application.
-The Nursing Advanced Placement Challenge Program application should be returned to the Admissions Office as quickly as possible along with a copy of your valid NJ LPN license.
-The date that this application is received in the Admissions Office will determine in part your placement on the waiting list. - 3.
-Complete the Brookdale Placement Assessments.
+- 1. Complete the College application. - 2.
+Activate your MyBrookdale NETID at www.brookdalecc.edu. - 3.
+Complete the Nursing Advanced Placement Challenge Program online application.
+The Nursing Advanced Placement Challenge Program online application should be submitted as quickly as possible.
+The date that this online application is received will determine in part your placement on the waiting list. - 4.
+Email a copy of your valid NJ LPN license to healthscienceadmissions@brookdalecc.edu on the same date you submit the online application.
+Your application will not be processed until a copy of your valid NJ LPN license is received. - Complete the Brookdale Placement Assessments.
 Students are assessed in Foundational Studies Skills: Reading, Writing, and Mathematics.
 The Placement Assessments determines readiness for college-level courses.
 Students who do not meet college-level readiness requirements must take the appropriate Foundational Studies course(s).